VerisimilitudeX/DNAnalyzer/README.md

 * Start and stop codons
   * Indicate the start and stop of an amino acid.
 There are 20 different amino acids.
 A protein consists of one or more chains of amino acids (called polypeptides) whose sequence is encoded in a gene. `[2]`
 * High coverage regions
-  * Regions of a DNA genome that code for a protein and have a relatively high proportion of guanine and cytosine nucleotides to the 4 nucleotide bases (45-60% GC-content). `[3]`
+  * Regions of a DNA genome that code for a protein and have a relatively high proportion of guanine and cytosine nucleotides to the 4 nucleotide bases (45-60% GC-content).
+These regions are likely to contain important information about the genome.`[3]`
-* Longest genes
+* Neurodevelopmental Disorders
-  * Most susceptible to disease implications and are especially linked to neurodevelopmental disorders (e.g., autism). `[4]`
+  * A group of disorders, usually characterized by longer genes, that affect the development of the brain and nervous system.
+These disorders are caused by genetic mutations that affect the development of the brain and nervous system.
+These disorders include autism, attention deficit hyperactivity disorder (ADHD), and schizophrenia. `[4]`
 * Transcription Factors
-  * Proteins that help turn specific genes "on" or "off" by binding to nearby DNA.. `[6]`
+  * A protein that binds to DNA and regulates the transcription of genes.
+These proteins are responsible for the regulation of gene expression.
+They are involved in the regulation of gene expression by binding to specific DNA sequences and regulating the transcription of genes. `[6]`
 * FASTA files (.fa)
   * Supports multi-line and single-line FASTA database files.
 Files can either be uploaded or linked to from the web. `[7]`
 * CLI